Ceasing employment

 Termination can include the following reasons:

-• office is restructured, calling for different sets of skills
+• the office is restructured, calling for different sets of skills

 • unsatisfactory performance or conduct by the employee

-• parliamentarian has lost trust or confidence in the employee
+• the parliamentarian has lost trust or confidence in the employee

-• employee has a significant conflict of interest.
+• the employee has a significant conflict of interest.

 Where an employer is considering terminating an employee for unsatisfactory performance, the following process is to be undertaken:

-Where an employer proposes to terminate an employee who is on probation, the parliamentarian must still follow a reasonable and fair process.
+Where a parliamentarian proposes to terminate an employee who is on probation, the parliamentarian must still follow a reasonable and fair process.

 MOP(S) Act employees may seek advice from the Fair Work Commission regarding any possible remedy in respect of termination of their employment if dissatisfied with the reasons for termination.
 Further information may be found by referring to the Fair Work Commission website - www.fwc.gov.au.